Theme: Toward Mission Agility

 - When finished, click on the preview button at the bottom of the page to review the submission for correctness, completeness and readability.
 When cutting and pasting text, use this feature to be sure the form has not altered paragraphing or spacing.

 The program committee will choose abstracts for presentation and notify the authors by e-mail April 13.
 Abstracts not selected may be identified for presentation in future ADAPT events.

-The ADAPT working group of NDIA, in partnership with the Carnegie Mellon University Software Engineering Institute, brings you this event.
+The ADAPT working group of NDIA, in partnership with the Carnegie Mellon University Software Engineering Institute, host this event.

 For more information contact Carol Dwyer at firstname.lastname@example.org or (703) 247-2582.